curriculum vitae

 moving image

-2019 'Apollo Dreaming', video collaboration with James Josephides
+2019 'Apollo Dreaming', video collaboration with animator James Josephides and sound designers Sonic Performance Workshop.

 2018 'DEEPER WIDER FASTER', Co-director and Lead Visualiser. (animator – James Josephides)